TedTschopp/Fixing-Game-Night/_posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Power: 1-6 years

 S-Cells (solar power cells) are a power source used to power artifacts of the ancients with lower power requirements.
 Containing a small solar collector, these dependable power sources are capable of producing small amounts of power indefinitely so long as they are exposed to daylight for at least 4 hours out of every 24.
 Otherwise, they are identical to C-Cells cells and can replace them without risk.
 They last as long as a normal chemical power cell.

-(BRB)
+## Q-CELL

+Tech Level: 7

+Complexity Modifier: 3

+Value: Rank

+Avg.
+Cost: Priceless

+Q-Cells (quantum power cells) are a universal power source used to power artifacts of the ancients.
+Containing a miniaturized quantum particle collider, these robust power sources are capable of producing prodigious amounts of energy for centuries on end, making them a nearly limitless source of power.

+## Q-PACK

+Tech Level: 7

+Complexity Modifier: 3

+Value: Rank x 2

+Avg.
+Cost: Priceless

+A Q-Pack (quantum power pack) is a universal power source used to power larger artifacts of the ancients that have massive energy requirements.
+Containing a small quantum particle collider, these robust power sources are capable of producing prodigious-enough amounts of energy to power small orbital craft or powered assault armor.

+# Power Plants

-## SOLAR RECHARGER
+## Solar Recharger

 Tech Level: 4